phnx-im/docs/src/spec/delivery_service.md

 The DS aims to ensure that it only distributes MLS messages that are accepted by all group members as valid.
 It does this by performing the same validation steps as the clients using the unencrypted data in the MLS messages.

-### Welcome messages

-Whenever a client sends a commit that contains an Add proposal, it also has to include a Welcome to the message which the DS can forward to the added client.

-If the added client(s) belong to a new user, the sender also has to attach the group ID, as well as the following data, encrypted under the new user's friendship encryption key:

-* the adder's (non-pseudonymous) client ID
-* the group's EAR key
-* a signature over the whole package (Welcome, group ID and client ID using the adder's client credential)

-TODO: If a failure to verify the sender's signature leads to the recipient blocking the group, then a user can permanently block another user from joining a given group.

 ### Valid group operations